Inventory of hazardous jobs

 Nom, identification et activité de l'entreprise: this field must contain the name, the registration number and the NACE code of the business.

 Siège social de l'entreprise: the head of inventory must indicate the business' registered office address.
-Adresses of construction sites or annexes of the business do not need to be indicated.
+Adresses of construction sites or annexes of the business do not need to be provided.

-Example: an employee on notice must be counted but an employee on full-time parental leave must not be counted.
+Example: an employee on notice must be included, whereas an employee on full-time parental leave must not.

-Service de santé au travail de l'entreprise: every employer must:
+Service de santé au travail de l'entreprise: all employers must:

-Responsable de l'inventaire pour l'entreprise: this field usually contains the name of the designated worker, or failing this, the name of the employer.
+Responsable de l'inventaire pour l'entreprise: the name recorded in this field is generally that of the designated worker, or failing this, the name of the employer.
 A head of inventory must be appointed in writing by the employer.

 2. Pièces justificatives requises

-The head of inventory must add one or more annexes to the declaration, depending on the workplaces concerned.
+The head of inventory must add one or more annexes to the declaration, depending on the workstations concerned.

 3. Validation par le responsable de l'inventaire